 We recently created some new series for The Face Magazine called E-Gees and Uwupies, They both show a young generation of fingerfast smartphone girls who are very digital influenced; ‘meming their mood-of-the day on their too cute tik tok story in a kawaii community’.
 Apart from that, we are currently focussing on our archive since the 25 year jubilee book will come out in the summer of 2020 which will be accompanied by an exhibition.
 Lots of organization and artistic concentration.
 So creating new series is not relevant for now.

-Interview - Filip Samuel Berg / Souvenir Official
+Cast & Interview - Filip Berg / Souvenir Official